-Figure 1.
+Figure 13.
 E&S Risk Management Process

-- Environmental and Social Codes of Practice (ESCOP) these are specific codes of practice to mitigate environmental and social risks and impacts during construction.
+- Labor Management Procedures (LMP) -Labor Management Procedures will be implemented to manage labor risks and impacts as identified by ESS2.
+These are included in Annex 6, including Codes of Conduct for workers.
+The LMP will be incorporated into relevant bidding and contract documents. - Environmental and Social Codes of Practice (ESCOP) these are specific codes of practice to mitigate environmental and social risks and impacts during construction.
 Additional codes of practice for waste management are also developed.
 The ESCOP will be incorporated, as needed, into relevant bidding and contract documents. - Stakeholder Engagement Plan (SEP) the SEP will guide consultation with stakeholders, including indigenous peoples.
 The SEP has been prepared as a separate document to this ESMF and is a living document which should be regularly reviewed and updated.
 The SEP will be incorporated, as needed, into relevant bidding and contract documents. - Resettlement Plan (RP) while resettlement is not expected in H-EQIP2 the RPF presented in Annex 9 provides guidance to prepare a RP, if required.
 The RPF/RP will be incorporated, as needed, into relevant bidding and contract documents. - Chance Finds Procedures if cultural heritage is encountered during construction, procedures are set out in Annex 7.